sagargc/simple-school-with-zoom-meeting-api/README.md

 - View Zoom Meeting (Live and Upcoming)

 # Limititaion
-- Teacher should be accessable only realtive subject's assignment
+- Teacher should be accessable only relative subject's assignment
 - Zoom Free Version has many restrictions, so couldn't cover like create user, create group and other.

 # Installation and use